tfgg/yournextmep/_candidates/eu2014/ukip/steven-woolfe.md

 person: steven-woolfe
 region: north-west
 party: ukip
-title: North West - UKIP - Steven Woolfe
+title: Steven Woolfe is running for MEP in North West for UKIP
 incumbent: false
 ---